Vachilla64/myconfig.nvim/README.md

 # Neovim is great!

-I use nvim btw, and you should tooV
+I use nvim btw, and you should too!

 ## Attribution